Health Policy Concentration

-Hosted by the Gillings School’s nationally top-ranked Department of Health Policy and Management, the Master of Public Health (MPH) concentration in Health Policy trains the next generation of leaders in policymaking and practice so they can address the complex challenges of health care delivery and produce cutting-edge analyses.
+Hosted by the Gillings School’s nationally top-ranked Department of Health Policy and Management, the Master of Public Health (MPH) concentration in Health Policy, offered on campus and online, trains the next generation of leaders in policymaking and practice so they can address the complex challenges of health care delivery and produce cutting-edge analyses.
 We’re known for our dedication to and excellence in teaching, as well as our individualized approaches to student learning.

 From insurance coverage and social determinants of health to innovative new policies that shape how hospitals and health systems best serve people everywhere, our health policy students emerge as leaders who shape and implement policies in the private and public sectors.

 What You’ll Learn